FREE Shipping on orders over $899

 • Lack of coordination

-It can be an abortive plant due to its oxytocic properties (in small concentrations it is used to accelerate labor and avoid the typical pain).
-It is contraindicated in pregnant women and when they are breastfeeding their baby.
+It can be an abortive herb due to its oxytocic properties (in small concentrations, it's used to accelerate labor and prevent typical pain).
+It is contraindicated for pregnant women and those breastfeeding.

-Veride contains horsetail, making it an effective assistant in the prevention of kidney and gallbladder diseases, mainly, as well as the bladder and liver.
+Veride contains horsetail, making it an effective aid in preventing kidney and gallbladder diseases, as well as bladder and liver problems.

 Veride contains horsetail